nonsapiens/south-african-idnumber-generator/readme.md

 # RSA (South African) ID Number Generator

 This PHP/Laravel Faker library generates valid South African ID numbers, adhering to the 13-digit format specified by the Department of Home Affairs.
+It is also able to validate RSA ID numbers, and provide information about the ID number holder.

 The generated ID numbers include the date of birth, gender, citizenship status, and a checksum digit for validation.